Operation Green (Ireland): Green within Sea Lion framework

-In the event of Sea Lion's success, fulfilment of Green was expected to be the next step, insofar as operational plans stay static during wartime.
-No plans for the imposition of government in Ireland, but 'rounding up of dissidents' were included as part of Green.
+In the event of Operation Sea Lion's success, fulfilment of Operation Green was expected to be the next step, insofar as operational plans stay static during wartime.
+No plans were made for the imposition of Nazi government in Ireland, but the "rounding up of [Irish] dissidents" were included as part of the operation.
 Dublin was mentioned as one of six German administrative headquarters between the two islands that were to be established on the successful completion of Sea Lion.

 Implementation and objectives of the plan

 The jumping off point for Green was to be the French ports of Lorient, Saint-Nazaire, and Nantes with an initial force of 3,900 troops.
 The objective was to be an eighty-five-mile stretch of the southern coast of Ireland between Wexford and Dungarvan.
 Having captured the ports there, German units were expected to fight their way up to thirty miles inland to establish a beach-head running from Gorey on the Wexford-Dublin road across the 2,610 feet height of Mount Leinster above Borris, County Carlow, through Thomastown in County Kilkenny, to Clonmel in County Tipperary.

 The first landings were to include artillery and commando squadrons and a motorised infantry battalion.
 A bridge building battalion was also to be landed along with three anti-aircraft companies and several 'raiding patrols' to probe Irish Army defences.
 Reserves from the German 61st, 72nd, and 290th Divisions were to take up occupation duties in the Gorey-Dungarvan bridgehead once it had been established.
 The overall details for the plan appear to be sketchy from this point onwards, and mostly would have depended on the success or failure of Operation Sea Lion in Britain.